 Vera Valasis, Executive Director of FASA is concerned that the impression is created that most franchise companies comply with the Regulations and thus potential franchisees need not be too concerned about FASA membership of franchise companies they are buying into.
 “This is what is so worrying and concerning – on the one hand one cannot understand why any franchise company in South Africa would not want to be recognised for being an ethical franchisor and at the same time it explains the ever growing number of complaints the association fields regarding non-members.
 Until such time as government acts on enforcing the requirements of the CPA’s Regulations and sets down an industry code, the association cannot stress enough that potential franchisees need to insist that the franchise company they wish to do business with is a member of the association.”

-Membership can be verified by referring to the Franchise Directory link on www.fasa.co.za.
-Members of the association provide a written undertaking to abide by the association’s Code of Ethics and their franchise agreement and disclosure documents are evaluated by experienced franchise attorneys for compliance on application.
-The association also provides free mediation services to its members should things go wrong.
+Membership can be verified by referring to the Franchise Directory on the FASA website.
+Members of the Association provide a written undertaking to abide by the Association’s Code of Ethics and their franchise agreement and disclosure documents are evaluated by experienced franchise attorneys for compliance on application.
+The Association also provides free mediation services to its members should things go wrong.
 It also recently established an online Help Desk to provide answers to the most commonly asked questions by potential franchisees – refer to Help Desk link on the landing page of the FASA website.

 Since its formation forty years ago, the Franchise Association of South Africa which is a long standing member of the World Franchise Council and as such complies with the global Code of Ethics has fought to have the industry regulated to avoid disputes between franchisors and franchisees.
 Its Code of Ethics, adjusted for South Africa’s regulatory requirements, formed the basis for the Consumer Protection Act’s provisions on franchising and should provide comfort to potential franchisees and confidence in the experience of the franchisor and his/her business model.
 “While non-members may comply with the Consumer Protection Act’s Regulations” says Vera Valasis, “they are not obliged to manage their franchise companies ethically or in according to the Code of Ethics and this is where things can go wrong.”